peteroupc/html3dutil/doc/tutorial-camera.md

 **<a href="MathUtil.md#MathUtil.mat4perspective">`MathUtil.mat4perspective(fov, aspect, near, far)`</a>**

-This method returns a 4x4 matrix that adjusts the coordinate system for a perspective projection given a field of view and an aspect ratio, and sets the scene's projection matrix accordingly.
+This method returns a 4 &times; 4 matrix that adjusts the coordinate system for a perspective projection given a field of view and an aspect ratio, and sets the scene's projection matrix accordingly.